A silhouette of a person with a scarf blowing on a hillside.

 Careers / Further study

-Photography is largely a freelance practice and students with experience of live briefs are best placed to make a smooth transition to industry.
-Tailoring what and how you study, you can shape the course towards your chosen career path.
+Photography is largely a freelance practice.
+Students with a degree in photography and experience of live briefs are best placed to make a smooth transition to industry.
+Tailoring what and how you study, you can shape your Photography degree towards your chosen career path.
+On graduation, you'll have a unique and compelling body of work for the marketplace.

 Careers include: